VECA Airlines will start operations in the Augusto Cesar Sandino International Airport on April 27, with flights to San Salvador and San Jose.

 Tenants of commercial property at the international airport have announced they will not make investments until the government states whether it will renew contracts and maintain rent costs.

 The lack of concrete answers from the Autonomous Executive Port Commission (CEPA) could endanger new investment of at least 84 tenants operating in the El Salvador International Airport, reported Elsalvador.com.
-The businesses are in the food, crafts and duty free shopping sectors.

 Changes in Avianca flight paths added 600,000 passengers per year to the current movements, forcing development of a plan for emergency works.